open-autonomy/spot/specification/PlaceUpdatedV1.md

 # PlaceUpdatedV1
 This message is sent spontaneously to all connected clients when a place is changed.
+>NOTE: It is important to remmeber that the object will only contain the attributes that were modified.
+The service will not send the entire object.
+Because the `ChangeSequence` value will increment each time there is a change, then you can rely that this key will always be present in all PlaceUpdated messages.

 |Sender| Triggered by | Triggers|
 |---|---|---|